 Have you been charged with a sex crime in Kenton County, KY?
 Your future is at stake.
 Don’t waste any time in building your defense.

-At Suhre & Associates, LLC, our Kenton County criminal defense lawyers have more than 50 years of combined experience handling these challenging cases.
+At Suhre & Associates, LLC, our Kenton County sex crimes lawyers have more than 50 years of combined experience handling these challenging cases.

 Let us help you fight the charges and work to keep a conviction off of your record.

 Contact our Kenton County law office to schedule a free consultation to get started today.